gabriel755/mongodbDump_minio/README.md

-# MongoDB export with Minio S3
+# MongoDB export with Minio S3 API

 This script was developed with the intention of helping to export a Mongo database that is running with Docker, to use it, just download the repository to a directory on your server and execute the following command: